Rain Effect: Background

-Release
+Background and release

-After Rain's performance at 2013 MAMA, a trailer aired with the date "2014.01.06" and the phrase "Rain will fall, again."
+After Rain's performance at the 2013 Mnet Asian Music Awards, a trailer aired with the date "2014.01.06" and the phrase "Rain will fall, again."
 In December, links on various digital music portals as well as South Korean and international music retails began open for album pre-orders.
+On December 30, Rain released teaser on his official Twitter for both "30 Sexy" and "La Song".
 The album was originally to be released on January 6, but due to his film schedule for The Prince, the date was pushed up to January 2.

 Rain Effect was released physically and digitally on January 2, 2014.
-The album peaked at number 1 on the Gaon Albums Chart.
+The album peaked at number 1 on the Gaon Album Chart.
 On February 3, Cube DC announced that a special edition of the album would be release, digitally on February 7 and physically on February 11, with a new song titled "I Love You", a 64-page booklet and a 36-page notebook with Rain's personal stories.

-On June 6, 2014, to celebrate the birthday of her labelmate HyunA, he released "Where You Going Oppa?" as the fourth single from the album and first from the special album "Colour Me Red", released in October 2014.
+On June 6, 2014, to celebrate the birthday of her labelmate Hyuna, he released "Where You Going Oppa?" as the fourth single from the album and first from the special album "Colour Me Red", released in October 2014.

-Teasers

-On December 30, Rain released teaser on his official Twitter for both "30 Sexy" and "La Song".